-Not only will offshore drilling fail to serve the goal of American energy independence, but for similar reasons it will not help reduce prices at the pump either either.
+Not only will offshore drilling fail to serve the goal of American energy independence, but for similar reasons it will not help reduce prices at the pump either ed commodity: • The U.S. has less than 5 percent of the world's total remaining supply of petroleum, while using about 20 percent of it.

 Under congressional testimony, experts recently stated that the amount of additional oil to be tapped from new offshore oil wells would, at most, bring a savings of 3 cents a gallon, and no sooner than 10 years to 15 years from now when such oil could possibly become available.

-Those arguing in favor of more offshore drilling fail to grasp some of the most essential facts about supply and demand for oil as a globally traded commodity:
+Those arguing in favor of more offshore drilling fail to grasp some of the most essential facts about supply and demand for oil as a globally traded commodity.